 Babies that are born prematurely often have immune system issues, failure to meet growth milestones, and other health issues.

-The last few weeks of pregnancy are essential to the development of your unborn baby's brain.
-At 35 weeks of pregnancy, your baby's brain is only about two-thirds the size that it will be at 40 weeks.
+The last few weeks of pregnancy are essential to developing your unborn baby's brain.
+At 35 weeks of pregnancy, your baby's brain is only about two-thirds the size it will be at 40 weeks.

 If this final stage of development is disrupted by premature birth, your child's brain could continue to be underdeveloped well after they are born.